Mike Varney: Shrapnel Records

 Shrapnel Records was founded in 1980 by Mike Varney at the age of 22.
-It was the first record company in the USA strictly dedicated to heavy metal.
+It was the first record company in the U.S. strictly dedicated to heavy metal.
 Shrapnel was at the forefront of the neo-classical electric guitar and shred movements.
-Shrapnel Records was the first label to bring guitarists to world attention such as Yngwie Malmsteen (Steeler), Marty Friedman, Jason Becker, Paul Gilbert, Racer X, Tony MacAlpine, Vinnie Moore, Greg Howe, Richie Kotzen, John5 and many others.
+Shrapnel Records was the first label to bring world attention to guitarists such as Yngwie Malmsteen (Steeler), Marty Friedman, Jason Becker, Paul Gilbert, Racer X, Tony MacAlpine, Vinnie Moore, Greg Howe, Richie Kotzen, John5, and many others.
 Today Shrapnel continues to record guitarists and has also returned to his metal roots by releasing some classic metal and hard rock records due to a resurgence in interest.